for-l00p/meetup_rsvp_prediction/README.md

 I started off with regression models and then tried a different approach by framing this into a classification question by creating headcount bins.
 Because there was a lot of rich information in the event descriptions, I conducted NLP analysis via topic modeling to find latent topics within the events themselves, across all categories.
 I used those topics as features in the model.

-Lastly, I looked at the NYC-based members and conducted a segmentation to get a sense of natural 'groups' among members themselves.
+Lastly, I looked at the NYC-based members and clustered similar members based on the interests and groups that they provided on their meetup profiles.

 ## Data Cleaning